jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 Review the Modified Server Configuration
 -----------------------------------

-If you want to review and understand newly added XML configuration, stop the JBoss server and open the  `JBOSS_HOME/standalone/configuration/standalone.xml` file.
+If you want to review and understand newly added XML configuration, stop the JBoss EAP server and open the  `JBOSS_HOME/standalone/configuration/standalone.xml` file.

 1. The following `quickstart-domain` security-domain was added to the `security` subsystem.